RazvanBerbece/RazvanBerbece/README.md

 Currently, I am a Jr. Software Engineer at X-Lab Systems.

-I am developing full stack projects & taking an active interest in data science, networks and Cloud computing.
+I am developing full stack projects & taking an active interest in machine learning, computer networks, Cloud and decentralized computing.

 This GitHub page serves as an observation point for my software engineering path & development. 🌟